Levels of language proficiency on resumes

 - Not providing examples of how you used the language in past roles

 If you are going to list a language on your resume, make sure you are ready to demonstrate your proficiency.
+Remember, lying on your resume will almost certainly prevent you from landing the job and lead to a lot of embarrassment along the way.

 Final tips for showcasing language skills effectively